siggame/docs/advice/arena.md

 Statistics with everyone's rankings in the arena is available at http://arena.siggame.io/mies/thunderdome/scoreboards.
 It displays live scoring based off of games played in the arena.

+## Custom Games

+Tired of waiting for the arena to play your team versus another?
+Now you can create your own custom games!
+Just go to http://arena.siggame.io/mies/thunderdome/inject_com.

 ## Tournaments

 All SIG-Game tournaments are run using the same system as the